-5.5 Pupils
+5.5 students

-Pupils will be made aware of the following during their induction into the behaviour culture:

-- > The expected standard of behaviour they should be displaying at school - > That they have a duty to follow the behaviour policy - ➤ The school's key rules and routines - > The rewards they can earn for meeting the behaviour standard, and the consequences they will face if they don't meet the standard - > The pastoral support that is available to them to help them meet the behavioural standards

-Pupils will be supported to meet the behaviour standards and will be provided with repeated induction sessions wherever appropriate.

-Pupils will be supported to develop an understanding of the school's behaviour policy and wider culture.

-Pupils will be asked to give feedback on their experience of the behaviour culture to support the evaluation, improvement and implementation of the behaviour policy.

-Extra support and induction will be provided for pupils who are mid-phase arrivals.
+- The expected standard of behaviour they should be displaying at school - That they have a duty to follow the Behaviour Policy

+□ The school's key rules and routines ☐ The rewards they can earn for meeting the behaviour standard, and the consequences they will face if they don't meet the standard \square The pastoral support that is available to them to help them meet the behavioural standards students will be supported to meet the behaviour standards and will be provided with repeated induction sessions wherever appropriate. students will be supported to develop an understanding of the school's Behaviour Policy and wider culture. students will be asked to give feedback on their experience of the behaviour culture to support the evaluation, improvement and implementation of the Behaviour Policy.
+Extra support and induction will be provided for students who are mid-phase arrivals.